nidhir1/snowflake/Snowflake/Snowflake_Interview_QA_detailed.md

 Emphasize how Snowflake’s multi-layer caching helps optimize performance and cost by reusing previous computations and minimizing data scans.

 ________________________________________
-What are the different types of caching in Snowflake?

 ##### Q41: Define the different states of the Snowflake Virtual Warehouse.
 ##### Answer: A Virtual Warehouse in Snowflake goes through several states that represent its lifecycle and availability for query processing: